-Transportation System Safety and Mobility Improvements
+Transportation Network Safety and Mobility Improvements

-This program designs and constructs safety and mobility improvements to locations of concern on the transportation system.
+This program designs and constructs safety and mobility improvements to locations of concern on the transportation network.
 It provides an ongoing ranked and prioritized assessment of locations that can be improved with engineering solutions.
 This program funds implementation of projects that respond to documented safety and mobility needs.
 Improvements are systematically evaluated, designed, and constructed at locations in a responsive and timely manner.
 Improvements can include adding medians, pedestrian refuge islands, and travel lanes; modifying travel lanes, curb locations, and traffic signal operation; closing median openings and driveways; and converting intersections to modern roundabouts or other innovative designs.
 This program provides focused and sustainable means to address critical safety and mobility needs.
 Implementation allows for cumulative improvement to the transportation system.

-Railroad Crossing Improvements

-This program focuses to improve railroad crossings in Austin, including quiet zones and reports for grade separation and other operational improvements.
-Safety improvements (such as barriers or upgraded crossing controls) must be installed at the railroad crossing, in order to implement a Quiet Zone.
+- Local Area Traffic Management: This program installs traffic calming improvements as requested and as engineering reviews and funding allow.
+The devices installed are most commonly speed humps, speed cushions, and traffic circles.
+Devices can also include median islands, bulb outs, and chicanes where appropriate.
+Commonly referred to as Traffic Calming, the Local Area Traffic Management program responds to community requests to improve the quality and safety of neighborhood streets. - Railroad Crossing Improvements: This program focuses to improve railroad crossings in Austin, including quiet zones and reports for grade separation and other operational improvements.
+When a train does not sound its horn for a crossing, the risk of a crash occurring increases by over 66%.
+To mitigate this risk, safety improvements (such as barriers or upgraded crossing controls) must be installed at the railroad crossing, in order to implement a Quiet Zone.
 ATD coordinates with Union Pacific Railroad (UPRR), Federal Railroad Administration (FRA) and community stakeholders to implement Quiet Zones, enhance safety at crossings and improve the overall quality of the crossing for the traveling public.